 The bottom line: Well-made bakes and brews in a quirky Archway caff.

 The famous adage about the three keys to success in retailing – ‘location, location, location’ – might have been coined with this place in mind.
 It shares a building with Central St Martins, and on its doorstep lies the vast King’s Cross development.
-The offering duplicates that of the original Caravan in Exmouth Market: a large, eclectic menu majoring on brunch and breakfast classics; reasonable prices; and, of course, the coffee, which is roasted in plain view.
+The offering duplicates that of the original Caravan in Exmouth Market (now taken up at the Bankside branch, too): a large, eclectic menu majoring on brunch and breakfast classics; reasonable prices; and, of course, the coffee, which is roasted in plain view.
 A textbook espresso (a fabulously fruity blend) and a beautifully feathered flat white could not have been better.

-The bottom line: A brilliant success on all fronts – this caravan’s an oasis in the King’s Cross concrete desert.
+The bottom line: A brilliant success on all fronts – King’s Cross may not be the concrete desert it once was, but this Caravan remains an oasis.

 Camdenites have enthusiastically embraced Coffee Jar since it opened in 2013.
-There’s seating for just ten people, with minimal decor based on reclaimed scaffolding boards.
-House beans come from Monmouth, with a changing roster of guests.
+There’s seating for just ten people, with minimal décor based on reclaimed scaffolding boards.
+House beans come from Monmouth.
 Our espresso came from the hand of a meticulous barista who even warmed the cup with a puff of steam to ensure a properly hot shot.
-The food offering is focussed: a few sandwiches, plus baked goods both bought in and produced on-site.
+The food offering is focused: a few sandwiches, brunch plates (savoury muffins, smashed avocados and the like), plus baked goods both bought in and produced onsite.
 Add on friendly service and you’ve got a winning formula.
 We can see why most of the customers during our visit were regulars.

 The bottom line: A minimalist caff in Camden with beans from Monmouth Coffee.

 It isn’t surprising that K-Towners have taken to this neighbourhood café enthusiastically since it opened in 2012.
 The place is tiny, with just one long(ish) table for communal sipping, but ample space for the takeaway crowd.
-Beans come from the Tate roastery, with guests including Red Brick and Roundhill.
+Beans come from Round Hill, Extract, Tate and Square Mile (plus guests).
 Our espresso was flawless, with an especially fine crema.
 But you could easily come here just for the food.
 A monster cookie, dense with dark chocolate, was sublime and sizeable.
 TFB is very much a part of the KT family.
 Let’s hope the love goes on and on.

-The bottom line: A tiny operation which has won the hearts and minds of Kentish Town.
+The bottom line: A tiny operation that has won the hearts and minds of Kentish Town.

 Sungjae Lee learned to love good coffee in his native Seoul.
 He moved to London in 1988 and finally opened his own coffee bar in 2012.
 The tiny space (seating for ten) used to be part of his estate agent office, which still operates next door.
-There are a few pastries from Gail’s Bakery, but mostly LCC is about espresso and its derivatives, made with Monmouth beans.
+There are a few pastries and other edible bits, but mostly LCC is about espresso and its derivatives, made with Monmouth beans.
 And what we tasted was exemplary: great beans perfectly brewed to give a beautiful crema.
-Guest coffees come from Square Mile and Crankhouse.
+Guest coffees come from people like Horsham, Electric, Square Mile and Crankhouse.
 Finchley Road isn’t exactly crowded with great coffee places, and that makes little Loft both unusual and very welcome.

 The bottom line: Miniature in size but mammoth in quality, a welcome addition to drab Finchley Road.

-The bottom line: A lovely café in a lovely West Hampstead church.
+The bottom line: A great café in a lovely West Hampstead church.

 Best coffee shops in east London

 Blink and you might miss it.
 With just five tables inside and a few seats out front, 46b is small.
 But what it lacks in size, it makes up for with bags of charm and very good coffee.
 Open since 2012, it’s got a loyal local following and the friendly owners know everyone.
 Espressos are skilfully made with Square Mile’s Red Brick beans.
-E5 Bakehouse supplies the bread for sandwiches and toasties with fillings like chorizo, cheddar and chutney.
-Cakes, including gluten-free orange, walnut and olive oil are baked on site.
-The homespun feel to the decor only adds to the appeal.
+E5 Bakehouse supplies the bread for sandwiches and toasties, with fillings like chorizo, cheddar and chutney.
+Cakes, including gluten-free orange, walnut and olive oil are baked onsite.
+The homespun feel to the décor only adds to the appeal.
+They also run a second spot, Hand Café, in Stratford.

 The bottom line: This friendly little neighbourhood café in Homerton is a proper gem.